R&B singer R. Kelly sentenced to 30 years in prison in sex case | Law-Order

 She then paused, looked at Kelly, and asked, "Do you remember that?"
 Kelly wore a black face mask and beige prison clothing to his sentencing.

 The alleged victims included the singer Aaliyah, who prosecutors said Kelly fraudulently married when she was 15 to conceal earlier abuse.
 Aaliyah died in 2001.
-NO REMORSE
+"This is a significant outcome for all victims of R. Kelly and especially for the survivors who so bravely testified about the horrific and sadistic abuse they endured," Breon Peace, the top federal prosecutor in Brooklyn, told reporters after the hearing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)